cicsdev/cics-java-liberty-springboot-transactions/README.md

 - Either Gradle or Apache Maven on the workstation (optional if using Wrappers)
 - A CICS TSMODEL resource with the attribute `Recovery(ON)` for the TSQ called `EXAMPLE`.

+## Reference

+More information about the development of this sample can be found in the blog [Spring Boot Java applications for CICS, Part 3: Transactions](https://developer.ibm.com/tutorials/spring-boot-java-applications-for-cics-part-3-transactions/)

 ## Downloading

 - Clone the repository using your IDEs support, such as the Eclipse Git plugin